I am a

 Think where global development, politics and business can take you

 In today's world, economics is about more than just numbers.
 Economists keep economies strong and stable.
 They help poor nations develop.
-You'll learn how the world works and how markets communicate in a young and dynamic industry where expertise is sought by government agencies, leading banks and national policy makers.
+At Griffith, we’ll teach you how the world works and how markets communicate in an evolving industry.
+You’ll learn how to approach business with an innovative, creative mind-set that will set you apart.
+Your expertise will be sought by government agencies, leading banks and national policy makers.
 In the public sector your skills are needed to shape taxation, social security, and market regulation.
 In the private sector you can enjoy a lucrative career as a financial analyst, stockbroker or merger and acquisition advisor.

 Study economics at Griffith